Registration for the 2026 University Rover Challenge is open until October 29!

 [1.A] There is no penalty for hitting anything.
 However, it is fairly common for a rover to get a wheel caught on the post, which is something that teams will obviously want to avoid, so the ability to stop short of a post is highly recommended.

-[2.Q] Is communication from a computer in the base station to the rover permissible as long as there is no human intervention?
+[2.Q] Is communication from a computer in the base station to the rover permissible?
 For example, could the base station computer handle some of the calculations required for autonomy?

 [2.A] Yes, this is allowed, but there may be no human assistance while autonomously driving.